mgkid3310/REBalanced/README.md

-# REBalanced : Make flying feels real
+# REBalanced : Make flying feel real

 Rebalances Arma 3's planes to perform more like their real
 life counterparts.